sapphirep/uart_with_fifo_uvm/README.md

 The synchronous FIFO used in this design is previously verified in the [fifo_uvm](https://github.com/sapphirep/fifo_uvm) project

 The UVM testbench for testing UART only (without FIFOs) can be found under the “uart_uvm” branch.
-UART loopback mode was verified here.

 The main branch of the repository contains the RTL design for UART with RX and TX FIFOs along with a UVM testbench for verifying full-duplex and half-duplex modes.